 One of the fundamental features of Microsoft Excel is we can build formulas and functions and then see the results in our worksheet.
-But sometimes it would be helpful to see what’s behind these results.
-And we don’t want to have to move to every single cell in a worksheet to look at the calculations especially when the worksheet might be complex with hundreds or thousands of rows.
-And this can be especially important when we receive data from a colleague, a vendor, a client, and we want to be able to double-check or audit the logic to make sure that we’re getting the correct calculations for the results that we’re looking for in the worksheet.
+But sometimes, it would be helpful to see what’s behind these results.
+And we don’t want to have to move to every single cell in a worksheet to look at the calculations, especially when the worksheet might be complex with hundreds or thousands of rows.
+And this can be especially important when we receive data from a colleague, a vendor, or a client, and we want to be able to double-check or audit the logic to make sure that we’re getting the correct calculations for the results that we’re looking for in the worksheet.
 To make sure you have accurate calculations or logic in place, use the Excel Show Formulas feature (see video).

 You’ll find Show Formulas under the Formulas tab in the Formula Auditing group.
 Now, we can turn this on or off by simply using Show Formulas.